yracine/device-type.myFlair/HUBITAT_README.md

 For each device (My Flair Vent, My Puck Device, My Flair Tstat, My Flair Hvac Unit),

-For each device (My NextTstatV2, My NextAlarmV2, My NextSensorV2),

 a) Create a new device driver

 go to http://192.168.xx.xx/driver/list (insert your own hub's IP address)